mietek/halcyon-website/pages/tutorial/index.md

 ```
 </div>

+In this step, Halcyon extends a _partially matching_ sandbox directory, and performs an incremental build:

+1. First, previously built sandboxes are located and examined.
+Each sandbox is assigned a score, reflecting the number of required dependencies it contains.

+2. Next, Halcyon builds and archives a new sandbox directory, by installing missing dependencies into the highest scoring sandbox.

-The app is now ready to run again.
+3. Finally, the app is built, installed, and ready to run again.

 Make a `POST` request to see the change: